haelmj/haelmj/README.md

 ## Hi, I'm Michael 👋🏽

-### A Python Developer and Cyber Security Enthusiast
+### security DevOps Engineer
 - 😄 Pronouns: He/Him
-- 🔭 I am currently working on mastering AWS and Azure cloud technologies and integrating security into each.
+- 🔭 I am currently working on mastering AWS and Azure cloud technologies whilst trying to secure them.
-- 🔭 Getting started on **Open Source** contributions
+- 🔭 Diving deeper into Application Security
-- 👯 I’m looking to collaborate on projects involving Python, SQL/NoSQL databases, Web development using Javascript stack(React and Node).
+- 👯 I’m looking to collaborate on projects involving Python, SQL/NoSQL databases,Typescript, MERN stack, Cloud workloads(AWS).
 - 🤔 I’m looking for help with Open Source contributions and Web Application security.
 - ⚡ Fun fact: I'm as **sporty** as I am **geeky**🤓.
 I also ***love nature and music*** which led me to begin playing several instruments namely: the flute, the recorder and the violin.
 - 😁 Subscribe To My YouTube Channel for future content updates.
 I'm currently in the planning phase for it.

 ### Reach out to me for:
 - *Coding Instructor/Tutor*
-- *Cyber Security talks*
+- *Security talks*
 - *Event Speaking*
 - *Workshop Hosting*
 - *Educational content creation*